dreamking60/d3-start-to-finish-leanpub/manuscript/33 Wrapping up.md

 First of all, congratulations for completing the book.
 It’s been a long journey and hopefully you’ve learned a lot along the way.

-The aim of the book was to teach you the fundamentals of D3 and to show you how a real world, interactive data visualization is built.
+The aim of the book was to teach you the fundamentals of D3 and to show you how a real world, interactive data visualisation is built.

 Hopefully this book has succeeded in both.

 Some of the things you learned were:

 * what D3 is and what it’s used for
-* D3’s approach to constructing data visualizations – how it’s more of a **building blocks** approach rather than a collection of ready made charts
+* D3’s approach to constructing data visualisations – how it’s more of a **building blocks** approach rather than a collection of ready made charts
 * the main functional aspects of D3, namely **selections** and it’s large collection of **modules**
 * in depth looks at **selections** and **data joins**
 * **data requests** using D3